 - The first step is to sharpen those interpersonal soft skills.
 A little empathy, compassion, and a lot of listening-with-intent goes a long way.
 AKA “EQ”.

 - Create balance in your work-life situation.
 It might be wise to avoid living more than 15 miles from your place of work so that cumulative time in a car doesn’t suck precious, extra time from your life.

 - Just starting in a large company?
 Build your network.
 Realize that not every department is the same, and you can move around to find your ideal work tribe.

 In a word, “AGILE”.
 Agile is fast becoming the standard for software development practice here in the states.
-Even my giant, cobbled-together enterprise is taking on Agile.
+Even my ginormous enterprise is taking on Agile.
 Here’s the catch – It’s not just for software.
 Agile can be used to complete your kitchen remodel or even for Thanksgiving day meal preparation.

 Agile is a non-technical way to array your resources to focus 100% on the task at hand (whether it’s software code or mashed potatoes) in small teams of 5-9 people, who can back each other up at a moment’s notice.
 These “scrum” teams own the project and are empowered to iterate through the product until it meets acceptance (rewrite the code, remove a bug, or make those taters more buttery please!)

 Agile is a way to produce more, with less nonsense.
 The framework values interactions over documentation.
 Hallelujah!
 No more TPS reports!!

 Why?
 It’s not for charity and goodwill.
 This is Corporate America, after all.
 The fact is, study after study reveals that workers simply become less effective, more error-prone, and frankly more stupid, after hour 39.
 Even Elon Musk can agree with this.